ixa-ehu/basqueparl/README.md

 # BasqueParl: A Bilingual Corpus of Basque Parliamentary Transcriptions

-> N. Escribano, J. A. Gonzalez, J. Orbegozo-Terradillos, A. Larrondo-Ureta, S.Peña-Fernández, O. Perez-de-Viñaspre and R. Agerri (2022).
-BasqueParl: A Bilingual Corpus of Basque Parliamentary Transcriptions.
-In *LREC 2022*.

 This repository contains **BasqueParl**, a bilingual corpus for political discourse analysis.
 It covers transcriptions from the Parliament of the Basque Autonomous Community for eight years and two legislative terms (2012-2020), and its main characteristic is the presence of Basque-Spanish code-switching speeches.

 For instance, the following unprocessed speech combines a **Basque** text (plain) with **Spanish** fragments (highlighted):